linfeng93/IFFF_RVC/README.md

 # IFFF_RVC
-Official implementation for the IEEE_RVC entry in Robust Vision Chanllenge 2022
+Official implementation (preliminary version) for the IEEE_RVC entry in Robust Vision Chanllenge 2022 object track A more polished version will be published together with the detailed tech report in the near future.